sonertari/PFFW/README.md

 - Notifier sends the system status as Firebase push notifications to the Android application, [A4PFFW](https://github.com/sonertari/A4PFFW).
 - System, network, and service configuration can be achieved on the web user interface.
 - Pf rules are maintained using PFRE.
-- Information on hosts, interfaces, pf rules, states, and queues are provided in a tabular form.
+- Information on hosts, interfaces, pf rules, states, and queues are provided in tabular form.
 - System, pf, and network can be monitored via graphs.
 - Logs can be viewed and downloaded on the web user interface.
 Compressed log files are supported.
 - Statistics collected over logs are displayed in bar charts and top lists.
 Bar charts and top lists are clickable, so you don't need to touch your keyboard to search anything on the statistics pages.
 You can view the top lists on pie charts too.
 Statistics over compressed log files are supported.